mParticle/docs/src/pages/guides/data-master/index.md

 - **Description**: an optional freeform field to describe the plan
 - **Data Points**: a list encompassing all of the data you expect to receive.
 Any event received that does not match a data point will result in a violation.

+#### Data Planning API

+Data Plans are underpinned by the [Data Planning API](/developers/dataplanning-api).
+Some example use cases you can achieve with the Data Planning API are:

+- Store your Data Plans in your source code, and use your own SDLC and approval processes to define your data model
+- Create, read, update and delete Data Plans
+- Integrate mParticle's suite of Data Planning tools to perform compile-time and runtime data quality verification

+Navigate to the [Data Planning API guide](/developers/dataplanning-api) for more information.

 ### Getting Started

 To drive value from Data Plans, you can follow a simple three step process: